kmansoft/srtc-macos-demo/README.md

 Open your browser to `http://localhost:8080` and click "Subscribe", you should see Peer Connection State = "connected" and a black video view with a spinning progress wheel.

-In the Mac app, set Server to `http://localhost:8080` and Token to `None`.
+In the Mac app, set Server to `http://localhost:8080/whip` and Token to `None`.
 Do not enable Simulcast.
-Click "Connect" and you should see your camera's video feed in the web browser.
+Click "Connect" and you should see your camera's video feed in the web browser and hear the audio.

 #### Testing with Amazon IVS